proycon/pynlpl/docs/folia.rst

 If you want to iterate over all of the child elements of a certain element, regardless of what type they are, you can simply do so as follows::

-    for element in doc:
+    for subelement in element:
-        if isinstance(element, folia.Sentence):
+        if isinstance(subelement, folia.Sentence):
             print("this is a sentence")
         else:
             print("this is something else")

-If applied recursively this allows you in principle to traverse the entire element tree, there are however specialised methods available that do this for you.
+If applied recursively this allows you to traverse the entire element tree, there are however specialised methods available that do this for you.